Roger Sims

-Sir Roger Edward Sims JP (born 27 January 1930) is a British Conservative politician.
+Sir Roger Edward Sims JP (born 27 January 1930) is a British Conservative Party politician.

 Early life and education

-Sims was born the son of Herbert William Sims and Annie Amy Savidge.
+Sims was the son of Herbert William Sims and Annie Amy Savidge.
 He was educated at City Boys' Grammar School in Leicester, and St Olave's Grammar School in London.

 Political career

-Sims fought Shoreditch and Finsbury at the 1966 and 1970.
+Sims fought Shoreditch and Finsbury at the 1966 and 1970 general elections.
 He was MP for Chislehurst between February 1974 and May 1997, when he retired.

 He was Parliamentary Private Secretary to William Whitelaw during Margaret Thatcher's government.

 Outside Parliament

 Between 1960 and 1972, Sims was a justice of the peace in Bromley.
-He was Deputy Chairman from 1970 to 1972, and Chairman of the Juvenile Panel from 1971 to 1972.
+He was deputy chairman from 1970 to 1972, and Chairman of the Juvenile Panel from 1971 to 1972.